 Normal is Revolutionary

-Advertisements Image Credit “What’s revolutionary for adults is normal for kids,” stated Jaime Casap of Google to technology leaders at a meeting of the Illinois Chief Technology Officers today.
-Casap implored school leaders to build great teachers, appeal to students’ motivations, focus on the… Read More ›
+Image Credit "What's revolutionary for adults is normal for kids," stated Jaime Casap of Google to technology leaders at a meeting of the Illinois Chief Technology Officers today.
+Casap implored school leaders to build great teachers, appeal to students' motivations, focus on the basics, and prepare students for more education after high school, although not necessarily a four year … Continue reading Normal is Revolutionary

 The Deregulation of Education: From Bubbles to Clicks

-Advertisements Image Credit We need leaders who can work with the education community and the “education reformers, proponents of ” the status quo” and the “change agents.”
-Finances, changing demographics, and performance measures are putting pressure on the current system….
-Read More ›
+Image Credit We need leaders who can work with the education community and the "education reformers, proponents of " the status quo" and the "change agents."
+Finances, changing demographics, and performance measures are putting pressure on the current system.
+We need change, but is it "market-driven" change?
+Does market-driven change focus on students and their … Continue reading The Deregulation of Education: From Bubbles to Clicks

 Students should bring their computers to school